This podcast is available on iTunes, Stitcher, PlayerFM, iHeartRadio, Libsyn, Spotify, Amazon Music, or your favorite podcast app.

 - We must build trust.
 We must establish a relationship.
 This is how you not only get people to work with you, you get people to work well with you.

-Value the expertise and time of the CNA
+Value the Expertise and Time of the CNA

 - Don’t just dump tasks on people, be considerate of other’s time